danrustia11/agriapp_iot/3_collecting_data_from_mqtt_broker.md

 # Setting up your RPi

-Please make sure that you have accomplished 1_environment_setup.md before proceeding to this step.<br/>
+Please make sure that you have accomplished 1_environment_setup.md and 2_creating_a_database.md before proceeding to this step<br/>

 1. Open Adminer in your browser <br/>